Background

 Before transferring to the Bar, Peter worked in the NGO and United Nations sectors and as a solicitor at Hogan Lovells, where he practised commercial litigation and arbitration.
 As a barrister, he continues to take instructions from corporates, in particular in public inquiries and human rights litigation.
 Peter also acts on constitutional and human rights matters in the English-speaking Caribbean.

 Peter was appointed to the Attorney General’s C Panel of Counsel in August 2021.
-He is recognised in Legal 500 as a Leading Junior in both Police Law and Administrative Law and Human Rights.
+He is recognised in Legal 500 as a Leading Junior in Administrative Law & Human Rights and Police Law, and ranked in Chambers UK for Civil Liberties & Human Rights and Police Law.

 Expertise

-Peter is ranked in Legal 500 as a Leading Junior in Police law.
+Peter is ranked in both Legal 500 and Chambers UK for Police Law.
 His practice for police clients spans civil litigation, judicial review, inquests, misconduct hearings and civil applications in the criminal courts.

 He has defended civil claims in the County Court and High Court for wrongful arrest, false imprisonment, assault/battery, personal injury, malicious prosecution, misfeasance in public office, and for alleged breaches of the Human Rights Act 1998, the Equality Act 2010 and the Data Protection Acts 1998 and 2018.
-Peter also advises and represents police forces in judicial review proceedings.
+Peter also advises and represents police forces in judicial review proceedings, as claimant or defendant.
 He regularly represents police forces in inquests and Appropriate Authorities in police misconduct proceedings.
-He also represents police forces and the National Crime Agency in civil matters heard by the criminal courts, including sexual risk orders, forced marriage protection orders, and proceeds of crime forfeiture.
+He also acts for the National Crime Agency and the Independent Office for Police Conduct.

 Featured Police Law cases